ademto/My-Cybersecurity-Portfolio/Active Directory Security Audit.md

 2. Click on **Add roles and features**.
 3. Select **Active Directory Domain Services** and complete the installation.
 4. After installation, promote the server to a domain controller:
-   - Create a new forest with the domain name `yourfirstname.ca`.
+   - Create a new forest with the domain name `emmanuel.ca`.
 5. Create an Organizational Unit (OU) named **Toronto**.

 ### User and Group Management